Follow these best practices to create top-notch email invitations which comply with Trustpilot's guidelines.

 5. Help customers write great reviews!

-We have tips for writing good reviews, and companies are welcome to direct reviewers to read our Guidelines for Reviewers (US version, UK version) that outline the requirements for writing reviews on Trustpilot.
+We have tips for writing good reviews, and businesses are welcome to direct reviewers to read our Guidelines for Reviewers (US version, UK version) that outline the requirements for writing reviews on Trustpilot.
 They set out a number of important points, including that we specifically prohibit personal information in reviews, such as names.
-Companies should avoid encouraging reviewers to include names of employees or staff.
+Businesses should avoid encouraging reviewers to include names of employees or staff.
 If a review containing personal information is brought to our attention, we'll ask the author to edit their review.
 If the change isn't made, we have to remove the review to protect the personal information.

 What happens if your review invitation or review invitation template doesn't meet our guidelines?